littlejo/killerkoda-labs/aya-dev/aya-first-maps/second-map/step2/text.md

 ![work flow of map: create a map](../../img/map-workflow-1.png)

-Now you have to Create an eBPF map with the list of binaries
+Now you have to create an eBPF map with the list of binaries

 For that, we have to think which type of eBPF map we have to choose.